 |Systolic||120 – 139 mmHg||Prehypertension|

 |Diastolic||80 – 89 mmHg||Prehypertension (Blood Pressure Diastolic High)|

 How Blood Pressure Is Measured Using An Aneroid sphygmomanometer

 Measurement of blood pressure using the mercury sphygmomanometer is pretty much similar to how blood pressure is measured using the aneroid sphygmomanometer.

 The only difference is that this time, the aneroid barometer gauge is placed over the cuff on the forearm using the hook behind it.
 And the reading is taken off the aneroid gauge.

 How blood pressured is measured using the digital sphygmomanometer

 A similar technique is also deployed while using a digital sphygmomanometer.
 But this time, steps 5 and 6 are omitted as the digital blood pressure monitor will take care of this.

 Blood pressure measurement is a crucial component of physical examination which you must learn as a medical student before entering the clinical classes in medical school.

 How do we measure blood pressure?
-The steps below are the summary of how blood pressure is measure in the clinic and in hospitals;
+The steps below are the summary of how blood pressure is measured in the clinic and in hospitals;